KaranBhandari0001/Pin2City/README.md

 While working on online order processing and data entry, I constantly faced one annoying problem:

-👉 Every time I had a pincode, I had to manually search on Google to find the **city and state** 👉 This process was repetitive and time-consuming
+👉 Every time I had a pincode, I had to manually copy it 👉 Then open the extension
-👉 It slowed down my workflow significantly
+👉 Paste the pincode manually
+👉 Then search for the city and state

+This process was repetitive, slow, and time-consuming.

 So instead of wasting time, I built **Pin2City** to solve this problem for myself — and for anyone facing the same issue.

-This is currently the **first version (v1.0)** of the extension.
+The first version (v1.0) was based on manual pincode input.

+Now this is the **second version (v2.0)** with a much faster workflow using **Right Click → Add to Pin2City**.

-I created this initial version to make my daily work faster and easier.
+This version makes daily order processing much faster and smoother.

-In future updates, I plan to make it much more powerful and fully useful with advanced features like:

-* Auto-detect pincode from web pages
-* One-click autofill in shipping forms
-* Better accuracy for shipping city detection
-* Bulk paste support
-* Improved UI/UX
-* More smart automation features

-This is just the beginning 🚀

 ---